MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapicon-class.md

 ### Title

-Text to be displayed along side the MapIcon.
+Specifies the text to be displayed alongside the icon.

 **Android**